FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 Create a GCP account, once logged in navigate to Compute Engine then VM Instances.
 Select Create Instance you should now be [here](https://www.google.com/url?q=https://console.cloud.google.com/compute/instancesAdd?project).

 Give your instance a name, select a Region and Zone.
-I have found that the default Machine configuration works fine but depending on your project you may wish to change the resources.
+I have found that the default machine configuration works fine but depending on your project you may wish to change the resources.

 ![GCP Create VM interface](images/1.png)